PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/lod_tensor_en.rst

 **Execute Computing**

-For tensor whose LoD > 1 in Fluid, like data of other types,the order of transfering data is defined by :code:`feed` .
+For tensor whose LoD > 1 in Fluid, like data of other types, the order of transfering data is defined by :code:`feed` .
 In addition, parameter :code:`return_numpy=False` needs to be added to exe.run() to get the output of LoD-Tensor because results are Tensors with LoD information.

 .. code-block:: python